 Historically, the majority of sales of CardioCel have been to pediatric cardiac surgeons, a call point that is different from our main call point focus.
 We market and sell our products primarily to vascular surgeons, and the majority of our marketing efforts and sales relate to products used in open vascular surgery.
 As a result, our sales representatives call predominantly on vascular surgeons and to a lesser extent, cardiac and neuro surgeons.
 Our success in selling CardioCel will depend, in part, on our sales representatives devoting a portion of their time to making sales calls to, and establishing relationships with, pediatric cardiac surgeons.
 If they do not undertake these activities or are unsuccessful in doing so, then this could lead to the loss of CardioCel sales and customers, and our financial condition or results of operations could be harmed.
-Most of our product portfolio to vascular surgeons.
+Most of our product lines are used in vascular procedures and as a result, our sales representatives are able to cross-sell most of our product portfolio to vascular surgeons.
 Cross-selling opportunities to pediatric cardiac surgeons are limited.
 Additionally, if our sales representatives spend less time focused on vascular surgeons, the sales of our vascular products could decrease, and our financial condition or results of operations could be harmed.
 Selected Xenosure and RestoreFlow devices are also sold to call points other than the vascular surgeon.